Belize News, Reporter.bz – REPORTER NEWSPAPER

 Marshalleck based his arguments on the fact that Lord Ashcroft is a citizen of Belize; and that he has investments in Belize.

-Meanwhile, Attorney, for the Elections and Boundaries Commission and the Attorney General’s office, Kileru Awich objected to the application saying that: Lord Ashcroft is not currently a registered voter in Belize, and that if he is allowed to join in the case, then even people who are not eligible to vote would also have ground to become an interested party in the case.
+Meanwhile, Attorney, for the Elections and Boundaries Commission and the Attorney General’s office, Kileru Awich objected to the application saying that: Lord Ashcroft is not currently a registered voter in Belize, and that if he is allowed to join in the case, then even people who are not eligible to vote would also have a legal reference to become an interested party in this case and similar cases in the future.

 . . . . . . . .